 Distribution of Snapchat Users by Age

-What information do users share on Snapchat?
+What is shared on Snapchat?

 How does one search Snapchat?

-Without interacting with the subject, SMI’s analysts can identify: username(s), phone number(s), and any public snaps from the last 24-hours.
+Without interacting with the subject, SMI’s analysts can identify username(s), phone number(s), and any public snaps from the last 24-hours.
 Positively identifying the owner of an account could lead to the court-ordered release of additional content.
 Also, knowing a subject’s username can aid investigation of other social media platforms.

 Should you be investigating Snapchat?

-Let us know how investigating Snapchat fits into your discovery process in the comments section below.
 Want more information about SMI’s social media investigation or preservation products?
 Please contact us or call (888) 299-9921 and one of our representatives will gladly assist you.